Agencies Responsible for regulating drones in Tennessee

 We have partnered with the FAA and other drone enthusiasts in supporting an internet educational campaign called Know Before You Fly.
 The tips, pointers, and resources apply to Tennessee Drone Users also.
 Please visit the site for additional information: Know Before You Fly

-Association for Unmanned Vehicle Systems International – Mostly for commercial drone service providers and users.
+- Others: Association for Unmanned Vehicle Systems International – Mostly for commercial drone service providers and users.

-Academy of Model Aeronautics – Mostly for hobbyists
+- Others: Academy of Model Aeronautics – Mostly for hobbyists

-NOTE: Small Unmanned Aerial Systems (SUAS), Small UAS, Remote Piloted Aerial Systems (RPAS), unmanned aerial vehicle (UAV), Unmanned Aerial System (UAS), and drone are interchangeable terms unless specified.
+NOTE: This page is about the Regulation of Unmanned Aerial Vehicles: Small Unmanned Aerial Systems (SUAS), Small UAS, Remote Piloted Aerial Systems (RPAS), unmanned aerial vehicle (UAV), Unmanned Aerial System (UAS), and drone are interchangeable terms unless specified.
 Model Aircraft, toy, remote-controlled, and RC aircraft may be covered by the same regulations unless specified.

-Find out why we think you must use a Drone Preflight Checklist and a Drone Post-flight checklist
+We think you must use a Drone Preflight Checklist

 Free Drone Flight Checklist PDF

-This Drone Flight Checklists is better than others.
+This Drone Flight Checklist is better than others.

 It’s free!